airtribe-projects/task-manager-api-kskoulini/README.md

 2. Navigate to the project directory: `cd task-manager-api-kskoulini`
 3. Install dependencies: `npm install`
 4. Start the server: `npm start`
+5. The API will be available at `http://localhost:3000`

 ## Routes
 - `GET /tasks`: Retrieve all tasks.
 Sorts tasks by `creation` date by default.